-In addition, ESMA has proposed that additional details should be recorded in respect of the orders and decisions compared with the requirements under MiFID I. The details required to be recorded are described in the ESMA Technical Advice.10 This would include the transaction details that must be recorded and reported to NCAs under MiFIR, such as the Trader ID and Algo ID if appropriate (please see our briefing note on Market Data Reporting).11
+In addition, ESMA proposed that additional details should be recorded in respect of the orders and decisions compared with the requirements under MiFID I.10 This would include the transaction details that must be recorded and reported to NCAs under MiFIR, such as the Trader ID and Algo ID if appropriate (please see our briefing note on Market Data Reporting).11 listed even though these form part of the recordkeeping obligation under MiFID II.

-The ESMA Technical Advice also confirmed that ESMA intends the list of minimum records to be nonexhaustive and that NCAs should be able to add their own requirements for records to be kept where there is a need under MiFID II.
-However, the records required to be kept for the purposes of MiFIR, CSMAD and MAR are not listed even though these form part of the recordkeeping obligation under MiFID II.
+The ESMA Technical Advice also confirmed that ESMA intended the list of minimum records to be non-exhaustive and that NCAs should be able to add their own requirements for records to be kept where there is a need under MiFID II.
+However, the records required to be kept for the purposes of MiFIR, CSMAD and MAR are not